mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 Recently, the IETF went one step further in improving the transport layer with the QUIC protocol {{RFC9000}}.
-QUIC is a new secure transport protocol primarly designed for HTTP/3.
+QUIC is a new secure transport protocol primarily designed for HTTP/3.
 It includes the reliability and congestion control features that are part of TCP and integrates the security features of TLS 1.3 {{RFC8446}}.
 This close integration between the reliability and security features brings a lot of benefits in QUIC.
 QUIC runs above UDP to be able to pass through most middleboxes and to be implementable in user space.
 While QUIC reuses TLS, it does not strictly layer TLS on top of UDP as DTLS {{I-D.ietf-tls-dtls13}}.
-This organisation, illustrated in {{fig-intro-quic}} provides much more flexibility than simply layering TLS above UDP.
+This organization, illustrated in {{fig-intro-quic}} provides much more flexibility than simply layering TLS above UDP.
 For example, the QUIC migration capabilities enable an application to migrate an existing QUIC session from an IPv4 path to an